Inflectra/spira-documentation/docs/SpiraTeam-Quick-Start-Guide/index.md

 | Sprint               | Iteration                | Sprint       |  Iteration |

 At first, the requirements list will be empty.
 Click the 'Insert' button in the toolbar to create your first requirement.
 Hit 'Save and New'
-(shown as buttons on the right of the new requirement in the list table) to add each new requirement after that.
+(shown as buttons on the right of the new requirement in the list table) to add each new requirement after that except for the last requirement.
+After entering the last requirement, hit "Save" button.
 Below is the list of requirement names to add:

 1. Functional Requirements